mag4no10/arch-linux-guide/README.md

 Exit the chroot environment by typing `exit` or pressing <kbd>Ctrl + d</kbd>.
 You can also unmount all mounted partition after this.

 ## Enable internet connection for the next boot
-To enable the network daemons on your next reboot, you need to enable `dhcpcd.service` for wired connection and `iwd.service` for a wireless one.
+To enable the network daemons on your next reboot, you need to enable `NetworkManager.service` for wired connection and `iwd.service` for a wireless one.
 ```
-# systemctl enable dhcpcd iwd
+# systemctl enable NetworkManager iwd
 ```

 ## Reboot